hunterward98/school_projects/Real-time OS/README.txt

 This class was focused on developing real-time OS applications in C.
-These were two large group projects that we did, with the motor controller project being our final project of the semester that built upon previous projects in the course (so they aren't included).
+There were a few large group projects that we did, with the motor controller project being our final project of the semester that built upon previous projects in the course (so they aren't included).
 This includes thread scheduling, multi-threading, and other basic RTOS